OwenRatgen/LOAFR-Project/README.md

 build and run the project.

 # How to Run Unit Tests
-To run the unit tests in src/test/TestFile.java click run on the
+To run the unit tests in src/test/TestMain.java and run the main function Some data will be output to the terminal but if all tests pass properly you should see All tests passed: True

 # How to Use the Project
 When you first run the project, text will output asking you to paste the path to your csv file.
 You can either input the